 ” I met my German in-laws separately on two different occasions.
-First, my brother and sister-in-law in Hongkong before our wedding while my parents in law when I moved to Germany.
+My brother and sister-in-law in Hongkong before our wedding while my parents in law when I moved to Germany.
 I had a mixed emotion.
 I didn’t know what to expect.
 In the end, they have surpassed my expectations”.

 I had a little idea of how German people’s characteristics are, strict but nice as well as friendly.
 Most of all, they like staring at people.

-Nonetheless, that was just my stereotype on them, especially from the ones I met in my travels.
+Nonetheless, that was just my stereotype of them, especially from the ones I met in my travels.